ffevotte/isend-mode.el/README.md

   list of shell commands but don't want to formally handle all possible errors in a script.

+## Customization

+`isend-mode` can be customized with `M-x customize-group RET isend RET`

+The variables which can be set to customize `isend`'s behaviour are:

+- `isend-skip-empty-lines` : when non-nil (default), `isend` will skip empty lines (i.e. lines containing pnly whitespace).
+However, this can be problematic for interpreters who care about whitespace such as `python`.
+In such cases, `isend-skip-empty-lines` should be set to `nil`.

 ## Contributing

 If you make improvements to this code or have suggestions, please do not hesitate to fork the